acrenwelge/acrenwelge.github.io/_posts/2016-12-11-pomodoro-clock.md

 After each interval, a sound plays to alert the user.
 <!--end excerpt-->

+## The HTML
 I wrote the HTML markup in three sections: one for the title and start/stop/reset buttons, one for the clock, and one for the clock settings below.

+## The CSS
-I really had to fine-tune the CSS properties of each element to get the layout looking the way I wanted.
+I used Sass for this project and it really helped for nesting selectors so I didn't have to write a million different classes to get the look I wanted.
+I did have to fine-tune the CSS properties of each element to get the layout looking the way I wanted.
 I used CSS Flexbox on the top panel:
 {% highlight css %}
 .panel {
   display: flex;